FeatureBaseDB/featurebase/docs/data-model.md

 ##### BSI Range-Encoding

 Bit-Sliced Indexing (BSI) is the storage method Pilosa uses to represent multi-bit integers in a bitmap index.
 Integers are stored as n-bit, range-encoded bit-sliced indexes of base-2, along with an additional row indicating "not null".
 This means that a 16-bit integer will require 17 rows: one for each 0-bit of the 16 bit-slice components (the 1-bit does not need to be stored because with range-encoding the highest bit position is always 1) and one for the non-null row.
-Pilosa can evaluate `Range`, `Min`, `Max`, and `Sum` queries on these BSI integers.
+Pilosa can evaluate `Row`, `Min`, `Max`, and `Sum` queries on these BSI integers.
 The result of a `Sum` query includes a count, which can be used to compute an average with no other overhead.

 Internally Pilosa stores each BSI `field` as a `view`.
 The rows of the `view` contain the base-2 representations of the integer values.
 Pilosa manages the base-2 offset and translation that efficiently packs the integer value within the minimum set of rows.